MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 #### 2.04.2.
 Predefined roles

-Apply to a particular GCP service in a project.
+Applied to a particular GCP service in a project.
 Offer more fine-grained permissions on particular services

 - InstanceAdmin Role:
   - Compute.instances.delete